Although hypnosis is in the effect of our lives every day, it remains a mystery to most.

 Father Gassner (1727-1779) was a Roman Catholic priest with parishes in southern Germany.
 To this day, it probably holds the record for inducing the hypnotic state in the shortest possible time – seven seconds.

 He amazed medical science, clergy, and others by suddenly appearing before his congregation at Mass bearing an illuminated crucifix and saying in Latin the equivalent of “go to sleep.”
 It was recorded that his congregation immediately slumped in their pews and into a deep somnambulistic trance.
 He then, it is reported, shouted positive affirmations for healing.

 While there is some doubt that Mesmer’s method actually induced the hypnotic state, there is no question about Father Gassner.

 While Dr. Mesmer theorized magnets and fluids for “cures,” Fr.
 Gassner used the immense psychological power of his position and the church to awe and therefore strongly impress (hypnotize) his congregation.

-James Braid (1795-1860) As Mesmer is considered the father of hypnosis, Dr. Braid must join him as a co-parent since it was he who gave the term “hypnosis” to the world.
-Taken from the Greek word “Hypnos,” meaning sleep, Dr. Braid created this word which is now accepted universally.
+James Braid (1795-1860) As Mesmer is considered the father of hypnosis, Dr. Braid must join him as a co-parent since he gave the term “hypnosis” to the world.
+Taken from the Greek word “Hypnos,” meaning sleep, Dr. Braid created this word universally accepted.

 Born in Fifeshire, Scotland, Braid was educated at the University of Edinburgh.
 As a young doctor, he moved to Manchester, England, where he conducted his practice throughout his stormy lifetime.